keu/docs/software_versioned_docs/version-0.26/install-azure-standard.md

 ---
 sidebar_label: 'Azure'
-title: 'Install Astronomer Enterprise on Azure AKS'
+title: 'Install Astronomer Software on Azure AKS'
 id: install-azure
-description: Install Astronomer Enterprise on Azure Kubernetes Service (AKS).
+description: Install Astronomer Software on Azure Kubernetes Service (AKS).
 ---

-This guide describes the steps to install Astronomer Enterprise on Azure, which allows you to deploy and scale [Apache Airflow](https://airflow.apache.org/) on an [Azure Kubernetes Service](https://azure.microsoft.com/en-us/services/kubernetes-service/) (AKS) cluster.
+This guide describes the steps to install Astronomer Software on Azure, which allows you to deploy and scale [Apache Airflow](https://airflow.apache.org/) on an [Azure Kubernetes Service](https://azure.microsoft.com/en-us/services/kubernetes-service/) (AKS) cluster.

 ## Prerequisites